Programs

 To adopt or foster an animal you see on our website, please fill out an application here.

-Walkup adoption hours at the main shelter (1590 Fortmann) are noon-4PM on Wednesdays, Fridays and Saturdays.
+Walkup adoption hours at the main shelter (1590 Fortmann) are noon-4PM Wednesday through Sunday.
 At our 2228 South Shore Center (the mall) hours are noon to 5PM Wednesday through Sunday.

 Spay & Neuter

 All dogs, cats and rabbits are spayed or neutered before going to their new homes.
-FAAS performs these procedures once a week off-site at the EBSPCA Spay/Neuter Surgery Center in Oakland using a high-volume, contract spay/neuter veternarian.
+FAAS outsources these procedures to trusted partners in the Bay Area.
 Animals are then brought back to the shelter for adoption.
-Special thanks to Dr. Christine Tang and to EBSPCA CEO Allison Lindquist.
+(Photo: Dr. Christine Tang)

 FAAS Private Adoptions